-On the other hand, the study of the technical parameters for the broadcasting-satellite service in the band 21.4-22 GHz in Regions 1 and 3 was included in WRC-07 agenda item 6, and the results of the studies by the ITU-R Study Groups may be reported to WRC-07 under WRC-07 agenda item 7.1 (Administrative Circular CA/128, 29 July 2003.)
+On the other hand, the study of the technical parameters for the broadcasting-satellite service in the band 21.4-22 GHz in Regions 1 and 3 was included in WRC-12 Agenda item 1.13.

 The Recommendation – Mitigation techniques for rain attenuation for BSS systems in frequency bands between 17.3 GHz and 42.5 GHz was approved as Recommendation ITU-R BO.1659 (December 2003).
 Recommendation ITU-R BO.1659 includes the following techniques to mitigate the rain attenuation when considering facilitating the introduction of the BSS systems: